 - scheduling (exterior lighting controls only)

 To ensure quality and persistent energy savings, products must carry a 5 year warranty.
+See the current spec.

 Reported, optional capabilities or characteristics for interior networked lighting controls include integrated luminaire-level controls, color tuning (new), emergency lighting, security (new), and demand response, among others.
 Communication capabilities such as an HVAC or BMS interface or an API could be of interest to utilities seeking to verify energy savings or provide a savings-as-a-service business model.
 Another newly added characteristic is the “required level of training” needed to commission the system.